-My shop foreman use to say "a good ladder diagram can make any technician a superstar".
-Included with this online ford repair manual are helpful pictures that point out component locations as well as tech tips and ladder diagrams to guide you in many common repair operations.
+My shop foreman use to say a good ladder diagram can make any technician a superstar.
+Included with this online ford repair manual are helpful pictures that point out component locations.
+You also get tech tips and ladder diagrams to guide you in many common repair operations.

 The mighty super duty went through a lot of water pumps and alternators.
 We also had our share of electrical problems stemming from melted electrical connectors and wiring harnesses.

-In essence this can tell you what is wrong with your vehicle just by the symptoms.
 This truly has to be seen to appreciate.
 I recommend giving it a try.
-If you're skeptical as one should be with Internet recommendations test-drive it at the lowest price point.
+If you’re skeptical as one should be with internet recommendations test-drive it at the lowest price point.
 Even better look over the sample information before you do anything.
-They're proud of their online program and want you to see it and use it.

 Ford motor company is recalling 1.2 million large trucks with the 7.3 liter diesel engine.
 Ford states that the camshaft sensor can degrade over time and cause a stalling condition when the sensor fails.